 Real estate agents help clients to buy, sell, and rent properties.
 They show these properties to prospective buyers or renters, present purchase offers, and help mediate negotiations between the buyer (or renter) and seller.
 They also prepare all necessary paperwork and contracts.

-This job requires little education: typically, agents must take a number of real estate courses and pass a licensing exam.
+This job requires little education: typically, agents must take some real estate courses and pass a licensing exam.
 The position is ideal for people with interpersonal skills and business acumen, both of which are transferable skills people can acquire through work and life.

 Jobs related to real estate include: